 If you notice an odd smell, here are a few steps to take before calling your HVAC contractor:

-- Check your AC filter; if it is moist or even worse, wet….
-It’s time to replace it!
+- Check your AC filter.
+If it is moist or wet, you need to replace it.

-- Clear any drainage lines that may have blockage; some moisture is expected, but excessive moisture is a problem.
+- Clear any drainage lines that may have blockage.
+You may have some moisture, but excessive moisture is a problem.

-- IF you’ve checked these preliminary culprits, and you still are experiencing a foul odor, then it’s time to call your local HVAC technician.
+- If you’ve checked these preliminary culprits, and you still have a foul odor, call your heating and cooling Cincinnati technician.

-Usually the answer is: NO. The variety of bacteria and mildews that cause Dirty Sock Syndrome are not harmful under normal circumstances (a person with a healthy immune system) If left unattended, the bacteria and mildew can turn into mold, and when mold is left to grow and fester, it can become a health hazard for those living in the home.
+Usually the answer is no. The variety of bacteria and mildews causing the smell are not harmful under normal circumstances (a person with a healthy immune system).
+If left unattended, the bacteria and mildew can turn into mold.
+When mold is left to grow and fester, it can become a health hazard for those living in the home.

-Don’t jump off the deep end just yet; just because you have Dirty Sock Syndrome does not mean you have mold!
+Don’t jump off the deep end just yet.
+The smell in your home doesn’t mean you have mold.
 Using a professional HVAC company is the right choice; they’ll open up your system and see what you’re dealing with.

 Replacing your air filter regularly is key to preventing dust and allergens from collecting on the evaporating coils of the AC unit.
 Another, more intense, way to prevent mold and bacteria from growing on your cooling coils is to use a UV air purifier.
 These air purifiers are used in medical facilities and they quickly kill bacteria and mold and their spores.

-Your HVAC technician will clean your evaporator coils to remove any build-up; and that might do the trick, but it’s not a 100% guarantee that it will eliminate your ‘Dirty Sock Syndrome.’
-Depending on the age of your AC unit, it may need replacement evaporator coils or, it might be time to replace your entire unit.
+Your HVAC technician will clean your evaporator coils to remove any build-up; and that might do the trick, but it’s not a 100% guarantee that it will stop your problem.
+Depending on the age of your AC unit, it may need replacement evaporator coils.
+Additionally, it might be time to replace your entire unit.

-River View Heating and Cooling is here to walk you through solving ‘Dirty Sock Syndrome.’
+River View Heating & Cooling is here to walk you through solving the problem.
 We’re industry experts who are trained in both preventative measure as well as complete overhauls to rid your house of this syndrome.
+Looking for heating and cooling in Cincinnati?
 Give us a call today to schedule a diagnostic appointment.